-Calvin Chang is an attorney at the Law Office of Calvin Chang in Sacramento, California, and has offices in Los Angeles and San Francisco as well.
+Calvin Chang is an attorney at the CAL LAW APC in Sacramento, California, and has offices in Los Angeles and San Francisco as well.
 He focuses his practice exclusively on sexual harassment cases against fortune 500 and high-profile companies.
 He also takes on cases relating to employment discrimination, retaliation, workplace and internal affairs investigations, and wage and hour violations.

 Prior to practicing law, Mr. Chang worked in the public sector for more than 20 years as a peace officer, including as a patrol officer, supervising investigator, investigator, special agent and senior special agent.
 He was also in the United States Attorney’s Law Enforcement Task Force for over 10 years and was a senior special agent, conducting internal affairs and performing equal employment opportunity investigations.